-Who Is Hosting The 2018 Grammys?
-James Corden Will Make You Laugh All Night
+James Corden Is Hosting The 2018 Grammys, So Get Ready To Laugh All Night

 Man, 2018 is turning out to be a great year.
 Don't worry, I'll tell you why.
 James Corden is hosting the 2018 Grammys and music fans are pumped.
 Personally, I freaking LOVE me some James Corden.
 I love his face.
 I love his voice.
 I love his accent.
 I love his show.
 I love that he played the baker in Into The Woods, and I love that he's hosting music's biggest night of the year, again.
 Welcome back, Corden.
 Let's do this thing!

 Corden won over America's heart as the charismatic host of The Late Late Show with James Corden, but his musical sensibility and gorgeous voice are undeniable.
 Often out-singing his guests on Carpool Karaoke, Corden has a set of pipes all his own.
 Not to mention, he's been here before.
 Corden previously hosted the 2017 Grammys and ultimately helped facilitate an epic Blue Ivy gif we still love and use today.

 Obviously, Corden knows how to keep his cool in front of Hollywood's biggest stars.
 Having to once force-feed Kim Kardashian a sardine smoothie, it's safe to say he knows how to handle himself in high-pressure scenarios.

 Neil Portnow, President of the Recording Academy, spoke with Billboard about his approach to the big show.
 He said,